OPS-E2E-PPE/VBA-Docs/api/Word.ProtectedViewWindows.Open.md

 ## Example

-The following code example opens a document in a new protected view window.
+The following code example opens a document in a new Protected View window.

 ```vb